-Of course, that’s the somewhat idealized TV version, which is much less messy than real life.
+Of course, that’s the somewhat idealized TV version, emergency action plan nyc is much less messy than real life.
 But isn’t it still a great idea that often works?
 Or at least, isn’t it an idea that should be tried first, before you just try crushing the bad guys?

 The last paragraph:

 The New York Review of Books: A Country Ruled by Faith